ambiennt/UHCEssentials/README.md

 -enderPearlCooldownTime - sets the cooldown time for using ender pearls (default: 20 ticks)
 -sendEnderPearlCooldownMessage - determines whether or not a popup message with the time left in the ender pearl cooldown will display to the pearl thrower
 -netherScale - sets the scale of the nether (default 8:1)
+-playersCanChangeSkins - determines whether players can change skins in the current session

 Other features:
 -skins will always have the "trusted" flag and will no longer show as steve if the client has the "Only Allow Trusted Skins" toggle off in their profile settings
 -some new commands are now executable by operators in game (/permission, /listd, /agent, /whitelist)
+-the Setmaxplayers command now bypasses the 30 player limit

 TODO: fix hopper performance